RedHatInsights/authz/k8s/README.md

 * `node-labels`: only allow the ingress controller to run on a specific node matching the label selector

 ## Step 2: Use the nginx ingress controller

+> From root, you can run `make kind-create` to create the cluster and apply the ingress controller.

 The current nginx ingress controller manifest for kind can be found [here at the ingress-nginx repo](https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml).

 It contains kind-specific patches to forward the host ports to the ingress controller.